dqops/dqo/docs/data-sources/presto.md

 ---
-title: How to set up data quality monitoring and data observability for Presto
+title: How to Monitor Presto?
+Data Observability Configuration
 ---
-# How to set up data quality monitoring and data observability for Presto
+# How to Monitor Presto?
+Data Observability Configuration
-Data observability and data monitoring for Presto.
-Detect schema changes, data anomalies, volume fluctuations, and other data quality issues.
+Learn how to monitor Presto and enable data observability to detect schema changes, data anomalies, volume fluctuations, and data quality issues.

 ## Overview